meklon/DAB_analyzer/README.md

 Optional (for group analysis): pandas, seaborn

 ### Installation:
-1. Install **pip** using your system package manager.
+Install **pip** using your system package manager.
 For example in Debian/Ubuntu:
 ```
 sudo apt-get install pip
 ```

-2. Clone this repository
+Clone this repository

-3. In the root folder of repository clone perform:
+In the root folder of repository clone perform:
 ```
 sudo pip install .
 ```

-This will install dabanalyzer package into your system
-4. Uninstall:
+Uninstall:
 ```
 sudo pip uninstall dabanalyzer
 ```